Learn How These Changes Will Affect You

 How Do Subsidies Work?

 North Carolina residents under age 65 who are not eligible for coverage through their employer, Medicaid, or Medicare, can apply for tax credit subsidies.
-There are two types of federal subsidies to help reduce health care costs in 2014.
+There are two types of federal subsidies to help reduce health care costs.
 They are Advanced Premium Tax Credits and Cost-Sharing Reductions.

 - Advanced Premium Tax Credits lower your monthly premium.